-Special arrangements must be made with the teacher or administration.
+Special arrangements must be made with the teacher or administration before parents can visit their child(ren)'s classroom.

 PARENT-TEACHER CONFERENCES

 Parent-Teacher Conferences are scheduled four times each school year.
 However, parents desiring a conference with a teacher or administrator about a matter of concern should make arrangements in advance.
 These conferences may be scheduled outside of school hours at the discretion of the teacher or administrator.